usaicop/AI-Security-Practice-Area/README.md

 :cherry_blossom: **Who we are**

-This practice area is a vibrant online community where AI enthusiasts, researchers, developers, and industry professionals converge to explore the fascinating world of [TOPIC].
+This practice area is a vibrant online community where AI enthusiasts, researchers, developers, and industry professionals converge to explore the fascinating world of AI Security.
 Our community is built on the principles of inclusivity, collaboration, and continuous learning, welcoming individuals from diverse backgrounds and skill levels.

 :busts_in_silhouette: **Who can join?**